Supportive Services-Adult-Dislocated Worker-Youth

 - Supportive services are NOT AVAILABLE through other programs providing such services.

-- The supportive service is NECESSARY to enable the individual to participate in career services or training activities.
+- The supportive service is reasonable and necessary to enable the individual to participate in career services or training activities.

 Local Policy